VWO Platform

 Most international expansions are a non-cognitive exercise.
 After organizations have decided to expand their footprint to international waters, the country’s financial (or political) capital is generally chosen as the headquarters.
 Quite naturally, when Booking.com announced its arrival in Germany, most analysts and industry watchers expected to meet them in Berlin.

 They were in for a disappointment.
 Mining troves of customer search data, the team quickly came to an unexpected conclusion—Dutch nationals (Booking originated in Holland) were making a beeline for a Ski hamlet in an obscure, remote hinterland named Winterberg.
 The revelation came as a surprise, and senior executives who had started hunting for lodging in Berlin had to change plans overnight.
-Booking.com chose Winterberg as the face of its Germany operations.
+Booking.com chose Winterberg as the face of its German operations.

 “We operated only in Holland when I started.
 Our country is so small but Dutch people travel abroad quite a lot.
 To follow demand, we built an international platform, while our competitors in larger countries focused on their home markets.
 Conventional wisdom suggested to start in Berlin where you expect most Dutch tourists.
 But we decided to check which city comes up first in customer searches.
 It turned out to be a village called Winterberg, a ski paradise for the Dutch.
 So we followed the data and open our first office there”

 Frameworks, mental models, templates—in our yearning for a standardized CRO toolkit soaked in proven success, we are guilty of ignoring that templates are akin to DNA; no two can be the same.
-Booking.com embedding an experimentation-centric way of life might have multiple contexts (cultural, founder ideologies, core team principles and/or sheer bootstrapping-induced “hustle”)—merely replicating the Booking school of thought might lead to an unhealthy disruption.
+Booking.com embedding an experimentation-centric way of life might have multiple contexts (cultural, founder ideologies, core team principles, and/or sheer bootstrapping-induced “hustle”)—merely replicating the Booking school of thought might lead to an unhealthy disruption.

 Instead, organizations should strive to document their unique A/B testing-induced flywheel as a part of an initiation to future CRO programs.
 Booking understood that A/B testing goes beyond conversions; CRO had the potential to shift the travel ecosystem.
-It was a win-win—customers, and sellers won collectively.
+It was a win-win—customers and sellers won collectively.

 How would your A/B testing flywheel look like?